Godot Tutorials is not sponsored by or affiliated with the Godot game engine.

 To remedy this, games will allow players to play from a checkpoint if they were to ever “die” in the game.

-This allows players to continue the story in one cohesive journey, as the main character in the game has overcome their trials and tribulations without fail.
+This allows players to continue the story in one cohesive journey, as the main character in the game has overcome their

 The rule of never killing off the main character in games, although common, is not an absolute rule.